Policies and Procedures for the Use of Human Fetal Tissue (HFT) for Non-Transplantation Research Purposes in the Intramural Research Program

 - NIH Office of Human Subjects Research Protections (OHSRP).
 The Office of Human Subjects Research Protections (OHSRP) provides guidance to NIH intramural investigators who are using or contemplate using HFT.
 All research using HFT must be reviewed and approved either by the NIH Office of IRBO or the NIH IRP IRB.

 - Biospecimen Report.
 Intramural investigators with NIH supported projects that entail the acquisition, use or storage of HFT must submit an annual biospecimen report that tracks this tissue.
 The Office of Intramural Research and the Scientific Directors of each Institute/Center direct investigators to specifically identify when HFT is used during the reporting period.
-Please review the NIH Human Biospecimen Program Sourcebook page for additional information.
+Please refer to the NIH Human Biospecimen Program Sourcebook page for additional information.

 - Clinical and Scientific Director Review.
 The Clinical and Scientific Directors, who provide immediate oversight of intramural research in each institute, must be aware of the policies and legal requirements governing acquisition and use of HFT.
 They are directed to ensure that all scientists who use HFT in their research assure HFT is used and acquired in accordance with such policies and legal requirements.

 - Management Controls.
 In the annual Management Controls review, each Scientific Director must be asked to verify that he or she has reviewed the policies and legal requirements regarding HFT acquisition and use for research in their intramural program, and to identify and correct any potential problem areas.
-Please review the NIH Management Controls Survey for additional information.
+Please refer to the NIH Management Controls Survey for additional information.

 Relevant Policies and Legal Requirements